Bhargav230m/ArrowmentDB/README.md

    export { jsonDB };
    ```

-   Replace `"path/to/your/data/directory"` with the actual path to the directory where you want to store your JSON data.
+   Replace `"path/to/your/data/directory"` with the actual path to the directory where you want to store your JSON data. **IT MUST BE ABSOLUTE PATH**

 4. Congratulations!
 You have set up your JSON database.
 Now you can create and manage your JSON data easily.